The New Workforce Dilemma

-For the last few decades, both the public and private sectors have gradually weakened support structures that have strengthened the American workforce for generations.
-Two experts connect the dots on this new dilemma, and look for solutions.
-One is Kristin Sharp, guest editor of our series on “Craftsmanship and The Future of Work,” and a specialist on technology and work at New America.
+For decades, both our public and private sectors have been gradually weakening support structures that have strengthened the American workforce for generations.
+Two experts dissect this new dilemma, and look for solutions.

 By KRISTIN SHARP and MOLLY KINDER

 As factories and other businesses automate, the skills workers need to stay relevant are becoming elusive.